Professor of Practice

 Mr. Kender was named to Institutional Investor magazine’s annual Fixed Income Research All-America Research team every year between 1995 and 2004, winning recognition in multiple categories during most of those years.
 In addition, Mr. Kender’s team at Citigroup was twice rated #1 among sell-side firms for loan trade ideas in Credit Investment News’ annual loan market poll.

 As a faculty member and alumnus, Mr. Kender has served Virginia Tech in a number of ways.
-He is currently serving as a faculty advisor to SEED, a student-run investment group that manages nearly $5 million of the university’s endowment funds.
+He is currently serving as the finance department's career advisor and chairs the Department's Career Planning and Placement Committee.
 He is also very actively involved in expanding the university’s presence and alumni network in New York City, including helping to organize and grow the annual “Hokies on Wall Street” alumni event.
-Away from finance, Mr. Kender is the chairman of the Chemical Engineering Department’s Advisory Board, and is also a member of the university’s Ut Prosim Society and the College of Engineering’s Committee of 100.
+Away from finance, Mr. Kender is the chairman of the Chemical Engineering Department’s Advisory Board, and is also a member of the Virginia Tech Alumni Association Board of Directors, the university’s Ut Prosim Society, and the College of Engineering’s Committee of 100.
 He previously served on the Virginia Tech College of Engineering Advisory Board and the university’s Capital Campaign Committees for the College of Engineering and the New York City region.